Pyrrha-Foundation/pyrrha-coin/doc/tor.md

 # TOR SUPPORT IN NEXA

-It is possible to run Nexa as a Tor hidden service, and connect to such services.
+It is possible to run Pyrrha as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on a random port.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.